-- retrieving sensor data from multiple sensors in a computing device, wherein the multiple sensors comprise different types of sensors to monitor an operating condition of internal hardware components of the computing device, and the sensor data reflective of the operating condition of the internal hardware components; - analyzing the sensor data based on a predictive model, wherein the predictive model is trained to detect malware; - determining initiation of malware based on the analysis; and - in response to the determination, terminating the malware.
+embodiments are within the scope of the following claims.

+analyzing the sensor data based on a predictive model, wherein the predictive model is trained to detect malware:

+determining initiation of malware based on the analysis; and

+in response to the determination, terminating the malware.
-2. The method of claim 1, wherein the malware comprises ransomware, and initiation of ransomware encryption is detected.

-3. The method of claim 2, further comprising:
+- 2. The method of claim 1, wherein the malware comprises ransomware, and initiation of ransomware encryption is detected. - The method of claim 2, further comprising: retrieving data from the multiple sensors during normal operation of the computing device;

-- retrieving sensor data from the multiple sensors during normal operation of the computing device; - simulating initiation of a ransomware encryption; - retrieving sensor data from the multiple sensors during the simulation; and training the predictive model using the sensor data during the normal operation and the simulation.
+simulating initiation of a ransomware encryption;

+retrieving sensors data from the multiple sensors during the simulation; and training a predictive model using the sensor data during the normal operation and the simulation.
-4. The method of claim 3, wherein the predictive model comprises a feature vector determined using machine learning.

-5. The method of claim 1, wherein the multiple sensors comprise a sensor for at least one of a main memory power, voltage, current, or temperature.

-6. The method of claim 1, wherein the analysis is performed at least one of continuously, periodically, or eventtriggered.

-7. The method of claim 1, further comprising determining whether an encryption is authorized using a white list.

-8. The method of claim 1, wherein the malware is a zero-day instance of malware.

-9. The method of claim 1, wherein the predictive model comprises a hardware module.

-10. The method of claim 1, wherein at least one of the multiple sensors is integral to the computing device.

-11. A mobile device, comprising:
+- 4. The method of claim 3, wherein the predictive model comprises a feature vector determining using machine learning. - 5.
+The method of claim 1, wherein the multiple sensors comprise a sensor for at least one of a main memory power, voltage, current, or temperature. - 6.
+The method of claim 1, wherein the analysis is performed at least one of continuously, periodically, or event-triggered. - 7.
+The method of claim 1, further comprising determining whether an encryption is authorized using a white list. - 8.
+The method of claim 1, wherein the malware is a zero-day instance of malware. - 9.
+The method of claim 1, wherein the predictive model comprises a hardware module. - 10.
+The method of claim 1, wherein at least one of the multiple sensors is integral to the computing device. - 11.
+A mobile device, comprising: